 Attorney Ben Bronston is licensed to practice law in all areas of Texas and experienced with personal injury claims arising from car accidents.
 If you are unable to come into either office for a free consultation, our lawyers can travel to you.

-Information for Texas Auto Crash Victims
+Information for Houston Auto Crash Victims

 - First Steps After an Accident

-- Filing a Claim in Texas
+- Filing an Insurance Claim in Houston

 - Elements to a Car Accident Lawsuit